 😵 Available Updates - 🗆 X Review Licenses Licenses must be reviewed before the software can be installed.
-This inc ludes licenses for software required to complete the install.
-Licenses: License text: MICROEJ SDK EULA This Software is based on Apache EasyAnt, Apache Ivy and Apache Iv This Software is provided both as Executable Software (code compiled This Software Tool is provided to You by IS2T under the terms This Software Tool is provided to You by IS2T under the terms This Software Tool is provided to You by IS2T under the terms I AND PREAMBLE THIS SOFTWARE LICENSE AGREEMENT (THE " AGREEMENT ") APPLIES TO PRODUCTS LICENSED BY INDUSTRIAL SMART SOFTWARE TECHNOLOGY S.A OPERATING UNDER THE BRAND NAME MICROEJ, 11 RUE DU CHEMIN ROUGE, F-44373 NANTES, FRANCE ("MICROEJ ®") INCLUDING ANY OF ITS SUBSIDIARIES (" MICROEJ PARTNERS ") OR DISTRIBUTORS (" MICROEJ DISTRIBUTORS ") TO YOU (" THE LICENSEE ").
-On purchase of any Licensed Product from MICROEJ or an MICROEJ Partner or an MICROEJ Distributor. the related < I accept the terms of the license agreements I do not accept the terms of the license agreements 7 < B ack Next > Finish Cancel
+This includes licenses for software required to complete the install.
+Licenses: License text: MICROEJ SDK EULA This Software is based on Apache EasyAnt, Apache Ivy and Apache IvyDE.
+This Software is provided both as Executable Software (code compiled AND This Software Tool is provided to You by IS2T under the terms This Software Tool is provided to You by IS2T under the terms This Software Tool is provided to You by IS2T under the terms This Software Tool is provided to You by IS2T under the terms THIS SOFTWARE LICENSE AGREEMENT (THE " AGREEMENT ") APPLIES TO PRODUCTS LICENSED BY INDUSTRIAL SMART SOFTWARE TECHNOLOGY S.A OPERATING UNDER THE BRAND NAME MICROEJ, 11 RUE DU CHEMIN ROUGE, F-44373 NANTES, FRANCE ("MICROEJ®") INCLUDING ANY OF ITS SUBSIDIARIES (" MICROEJ PARTNERS ") OR DISTRIBUTORS (" MICROEJ DISTRIBUTORS ") TO YOU (" THE LICENSEE ").
+On purchase of any Licensed Product from MICROEJ or an MICROEJ Partner or an MICROEJ Distributor. the related < > I accept the terms of the license agreements I do not accept the terms of the license agreements 7 < Back Next > Finish Cancel